jag9999/jag9999.github.io/Docker Documentation.md

+## This here is my documentation for Installing Docker and Docker compose in a Virtual Machine.

+## This project also consists of using a particular application to display to a personal broswer through a specified TCP.

 Firstly, I opened up my Kali Linux VM through Oracle VirtualBox, and updated and upgraded all the packages before continuing the installation